openlegend/core-rules/core/SRD.md

 Rather than constantly awarding different experience point values to different monsters or types of challenges, Open Legend uses a very simple method of determining when players level up: the GM.
 That’s right.
 You get to decide when your players gain more power.
 Here are two methods you can use to decide how to award XP:

 **Big Milestones.** You could award a new level whenever the players complete a major quest, defeat a powerful foe, or neutralize a serious threat.
 With this method, you may want to plan out the big milestones that you can foresee being accomplished in your campaign.
+Whenever your players reach one of these milestones, you give them 3 XP and thus a new level.
 A milestone map might look something like this:

 - **Level 2:** The heroes thwart one of the three foes threatening Woodshold.